FgForrest/evitaDB/docs/user/en/use/data-types.md

 <LanguageSpecific to="evitaql,java">

-The complex types are all types that don't qualify as [simple evitaDB types](#simple-data-types) (or an array of simple evitaDB types).
+The complex types are types that don't qualify as [simple evitaDB types](#simple-data-types) (or an array of simple evitaDB types).
 Complex types are stored in a
 <SourceClass>evita_common/src/main/java/io/evitadb/dataType/ComplexDataObject.java</SourceClass> data structure that is
 intentionally similar to the JSON data structure so that it can be easily converted to JSON format and can also accept